-A while back, the lead star of one of Prime Video's most popular shows had already hinted that the next chapter in his adventures was gearing up for launch soon.
-In late March 2026, Alan Ritchson confirmed that the post-production phase of "Reacher" Season 4 is complete.
-Prime Video has yet to announce an official release window and date.
+A while back, the lead star of one of Prime Video's most popular shows has already hinted that the next chapter in his adventures is gearing up for launch soon.
+In late March 2026, Alan Ritchson confirmed that the post-production phase of "Reacher" Season 4 is done.
+Prime Video is yet to announced an official release window and date.

-The new season reportedly features around 30 fight sequences across eight episodes.
-A fifth season is also in development.
+The new season will reportedly feature around 30 fight sequences across eight episodes.
+A fifth season is also said to be in development.

 It's not yet known whether Maria Sten will return as Reacher's frequent ally and private investigator Frances Neagley in Season 4.
 There is, however, another way to make the two meet.